NSU-SU21-CSE486-1/1722060_SU21_CSE486_1/Theory/Assignment/Assignment01/README.md

 While showing the users' information the output shows the last intent's  extra message in all fields.
 This is a bug to my code, and I have not found a solution for fixing it yet.

 There is two more activities left to still work on.
+The "Second Activity" withh show previous informations as well as take the user's Email address, and Phone number as input.
+The "Final Activity" will finally output all information about the user.